norbert-neumann/astrohub/README.md

 - **Parameters**:
   - `spotId`: ID of the spot
 - **Request Body**:
-  - `rating`: New rating for the spot
+  - `rating`: New rating of the spot

 ### Delete Spot